harish-raviprakash/Deep-Learning-for-ECoG/README.md

 __How to interpret python codes__

+train.py includes code to train the model and plot the training curves.

+loadData.py includes functions to read the data and reshape them for the deep learning architectures.

+customLayers2.py includes functions from [Keras](https://faroit.com/keras-docs/2.1.5/layers/recurrent/)

-There are several different network architectures in modelFiles2.
+There are several different network architectures in modelFiles2.py.
 Basic architecture:

 |     Layer                                |     Filter   Size                  |
 |------------------------------------------|------------------------------------|